microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-getting-started.md

 ## Getting started with Microclimate Developer Tools for Eclipse

-Microclimate Developer Tools for Eclipse enables you to develop and debug your MicroProfile/Java EE Microclimate projects from within Eclipse.
+Microclimate Developer Tools for Eclipse enables you to develop and debug your Microclimate projects from within Eclipse (debug is only supported for Microprofile/JEE and Spring projects).

 The following steps give you an overview of using Microclimate Developer Tools for Eclipse.
 For more detailed instructions, start with [Installing Microclimate Developer Tools for Eclipse](mdteclipseinstall):